pagkly/Zed/Investopedia3/What You Should Know About Scrips.md

 Scrips may take on many forms, and they are still used in today's world.
 In certain companies, scrips may come in the form of rewards points or coupons.
 For example, Canadian retailer Canadian Tire issues its own form of currency—Canadian Tire—money that looks like real currency but isn't.
 Customers receive a percentage of Canadian Tire money back when they make purchases.
 This "cash" can then be used toward purchases made at retail and gas station purchases.

-Other forms for scrip include land scrip, token coins (such as those used on subways), vouchers, [IOUs](https://www.investopedia.com/terms/i/iou.asp), and tokens and tickets used at arcades and/or game centers.
+Other forms for scrip include land scrip, token coins (such as those used on subways), vouchers, [[IOUs]](https://www.investopedia.com/terms/i/iou.asp), and tokens and tickets used at arcades and/or game centers.
 Even points earned on certain credit cards may be considered scrip.

 Companies that are short on cash often pay scrip dividends.
 When a company offers its shareholders a scrip dividend, it offers them the choice to receive dividends in the form of more shares or in cash.

 By receiving a scrip dividend, investors can increase the size of their holdings without paying extra fees or charges.

-The most widely visible and most modern form of scrip is used in the retail industry in the form of [gift cards](https://www.investopedia.com/terms/g/gift-card.asp) or gift certificates.
+The most widely visible and most modern form of scrip is used in the retail industry in the form of [[gift cards]](https://www.investopedia.com/terms/g/gift-card.asp) or gift certificates.
 Since it can sometimes be considered improper to give cash as a gift, it can be acceptable to give someone a gift card as a present.
 Gift cards also allow the user to control how and where the card is spent since they can only be used in specific locations.
 Gift cards or certificates for certain stores or restaurants further restrict the recipient's spending.

 ## Special Considerations: Fundraising and Scrips